gkoberger/meteor-reststop/README.md

   * It doesn't come with all the front-end routing.
   * It makes sure it's run higher in the stack so that your routes aren't ignored.
   * You can authenticate users via the API, and access `this.user`.
-  * It has some API-specific features
+  * It has a number of API-specific features

 INSTALLATION
 ------------